-The BSc (Hons) Computer Science at Liverpool John Moores University is informed by internationally important research and offers you exciting paid placement opportunities thanks to our extensive links with employers.
+The BSc (Hons) Computer Science at Liverpool John Moores University is informed by industry requirements and internationally important research.
+There are many exciting paid placement opportunities thanks to our extensive links with employers.

 You will gain the required academic and theoretical skills to pursue a career in computer science plus advanced practical skills relating to the theory, practice, tools and applications of contemporary software technologies.
 You will also secure an understanding of architectures, frameworks and strategies for building software computer systems, should you wish to seek a career in software development, for example.

 You will have access to industry-standard facilities, including nine specialist teaching laboratories, with over 400 workstations, featuring high specifications and the latest software and specialist applications.
 Our state of the art facilities in Computer Science, with the Quality Assurance Agency (QAA) commended teaching and staff support, will allow you gain the necessary practical, technical and analytical skills required of a Computer Science professional.

 The School of Computer Science and Mathematics is highly rated for its research in computing and the science behind the systems.
 This research directly informs what you will study on the degree.
 In addition, the Department has extensive links with industry, and regularly hosts guest speakers from industry and an invited industry advisory panel.